mdinesh124/Image-Steganography/README.md

 This presentation focuses on the numerous steps to successfully embed and retrieve the data within an image.
 To ensure that our GUI-based application is user friendly.

-Image Steganography is categorised into two modules:
+Image Steganography is categorised into two modules:-
 - Encode
 - Decode